Campus

 Biography

 I am a researcher, writer, and PhD candidate in the Department of Art History at the University of Toronto.
-My research considers late twentieth and twenty-first century art of the Caribbean and its diasporas with particular interest in contemporary sculptural installations, works on paper, and performance art.
-I have held research assistantships at the Art Gallery of York University and the Gardiner Museum (both in Toronto, Canada).
+My research considers late twentieth and twenty-first century art of the Caribbean and its diasporas with particular interest in sculptural installation, works on paper, and performance art.
+My dissertation takes up questions of material and medium in relation to histories of empire, colonialism, and migration.
+Curatorial experience includes the 2025 Center for Curatorial Leadership (CCL)/Mellon Foundation Seminar in Curatorial Practice and Curatorial Research Assistant positions at The Goldfarb Gallery at York University and the Gardiner Museum (both in Toronto, Canada).
 I was a visiting student researcher at the University of the Arts London’s Research Centre for Transnational Art, Identity, and Nation (TrAIN) (London, United Kingdom).
 I am also active as an art writer.
-My writing has been published in C Magazine, Texte zur Kunst, O BOD, and Momus.
-I hold a H.B.A. with a Specialization in Art History from the University of Toronto and a M.A. in Art History from Concordia University (Montreal, Canada).
+My writing has been published in The Journal of Modern Craft, C Magazine, Texte zur Kunst, O BOD, and Momus.

 Honours, Awards and Grants